LenaChretien/National_flood_insurance/README.md

 BEWARE: the file has information of 50,000,000 policies and is 12 GB large.
 For easier processing, the file was split into sub - csv files and then  subset further to states.
 In additiononly only 20 of the original 45 columns were kept.
-The code used for this can be found in "loading_data.R"
+The code used for this can be found in the "splitting_data*.R" files

 Policycost of larger than $5000 were excluded, due to small numbers of them.